lenelow/fitness-friends/README.md

 $ npm start
 ```

-The live, deployed version of this project can be found at: [insert the surge link here](www.insertSurgeLinkHere)
+The live, deployed version of this project can be found at: [http://fitnessfriends.surge.sh/](http://fitnessfriends.surge.sh/)

 ## Future Directions & Unsolved Problems